The Gender, Sexuality and Women's Studies Program is enriched by the following Staff, Fellows, Research Scholars, and

 Luz Marin is the Program Coordinator for the Gender, Sexuality and Women's Studies Program.
 Read More

 Sabina Spigner is the Office Assistant for the Gender, Sexuality, and Women’s Studies Program.
-She is a first-year student in the College of Arts & Sciences.
-Her major is Biological Bases of Behavior with a minor in GSWS and Psychology.
-Her goal is to become a Pediatric Surgeon and an OB/GYN.
+She is a sophomore in the College of Arts & Sciences.
+Her majors are Biological Bases of Behavior and GSWS.
+Her goal is to become a Pediatric Surgeon and/or an OB/GYN.
 She wants to implement what she learned from the GSWS Program into her eventual field of medicine.
-Originally from Southern California, Sabina is excited to have this opportunity to be across the country working with experts in the fields that interest her.
+In addition, Sabina is currently working as an intern in a genetics research lab at CHOP.
 She is also an avid member of the Penn Band!

 Sheila Shankar is the Media Outreach Coordinator for the Gender, Sexuality, and Women’s Studies Program.
-She is currently a first-year student in the College of Arts and Sciences studying GSWS and Biology.
-Her academic interests include women’s reproductive health and feminist theory.
-Sheila currently interns in a stem cell research lab at HUP and is on the GSWS Undergraduate Advisory Board.
+She is currently a sophomore in the College of Arts and Sciences studying GSWS and Biology.
+Sheila currently interns in a skin cancer research lab at HUP and is on the GSWS Undergraduate Advisory Board.
 In 2013 she founded Penn for Reproductive Health, an organization partnered with Planned Parenthood to promote safe reproductive health practices and provide resources to Penn students.
-Additionally, Sheila is the Internal Communications Chair of Abuse and Sexual Assault Prevention (ASAP) and Amnesty International.
+Additionally, Sheila is the Internal Communications Chair of Abuse and Sexual Assault Prevention (ASAP).